England - Leeds

 - Students pay their normal State University Fee to CSU San Marcos, currently $3,858/semester.
 No tuition or fees due at University of Leeds.

 - Cost of meals and personal expenses will vary, but average $500/month.

 - Students on approved study abroad programs are entitled to apply Title IV federal financial aid to their program costs.

-- Sample 2017-18 Budget
+- Sample 2021-22 Budget